Quasinormal modes of a charged loop quantum black hole: Quasinormal modes

 \section{Quasinormal modes}

-In this section, we study the properties of QNMs arising from scalar field perturbations in the context of charged ABBV BH.
+In this section, we investigate the properties of QNMs generated by scalar and Dirac field perturbations in the context of charged ABBV BH.
 The QNMs are obtained by solving an eigenvalue problem under specific boundary conditions: the wave function must represent a purely outgoing wave at spatial infinity ($ r_*\rightarrow+\infty $) and a purely ingoing wave at the event horizon ($ r_*\rightarrow-\infty $).
 Mathematically, this is expressed as:

-These boundary conditions reflect the black hole's response to a transient perturbation, capturing the dynamics after the perturbing source has dissipated \cite{Konoplya:2011qq,Berti:2009kk,Kokkotas:1999bd}.
+These boundary conditions reflect the BH's response to a transient perturbation, capturing the dynamics after the perturbing source has dissipated \cite{Konoplya:2011qq,Berti:2009kk,Kokkotas:1999bd}.